What Is Vertex AI? Definition, Uses, and More [2026]

 What are the Google Cloud Vertex AI Key Features?

-To understand what makes this Google Cloud platform so good at deploying and building AI models, let's look at its features:
+To understand what makes this Google Cloud platform so useful for building and deploying models, let’s look at its features:

-Vertex AI pipelines: With this handy feature, you can automate, monitor, and create entire ML workflows that boost your efficiency and save you from repetitive tasks.
+Vertex AI pipelines: With this feature, you can automate, monitor, and orchestrate end-to-end ML workflows to reduce repetitive work.

 Data and AI integration: Vertex AI plays nicely with plenty of tools, like BigQuery ML, Dataproc, or Dataflow.
-So, you can build or export data from BigQuery directly through the Vertex AI Workbench.
-Moreover, it integrates with open-source frameworks like PyTorch and SensorFlow.
+So, you can build or export data from BigQuery directly through Vertex AI Workbench.
+Moreover, it integrates with open-source frameworks like PyTorch and TensorFlow.

-So, Vertex AI has plenty of user capabilities; the only issue is, what are you gonna use them for?
+So, Vertex AI has plenty of capabilities; the only issue is: what are you going to use them for?

-That's a question we'll try to answer in the following section.
+That’s a question we’ll answer in the following section.

 Vertex AI Enterprise Security and Governance